AssuranceMaladieSec/assurancemaladiesec.github.io/en/_posts/2021-12-07-foxterrier-on-the-trail.md

 ## A `report.csv` example:

+The results are displayed here in a table for presentation purpose.
+The results are stored in a csv format in the report file.

 | Start Object 				| Vulnerable Object 				|Distinguished Name Vulnerable Object 													| Type |
 | -----------  				| 	----------- 					| ----------- 																			|  -----------  |